blixt/go-hotel/README.md

 # go-hotel

-A lightweight, flexible framework for building real-time room-based applications in Go.
-The package provides a type-safe way to manage virtual rooms where clients can connect, communicate, and exchange messages.
+A type-safe framework for building real-time, room-based applications in Go.

-## Features
+## Overview

-- **Type-safe with Go generics**: Define your own custom metadata and message types
+`go-hotel` provides a simple architecture for real-time applications:

-- **Room-based architecture**: Clients join specific rooms for isolated communication
+- **Hotel**: Manages room creation and lifecycle
-- **Event-driven design**: React to clients joining, leaving, and sending messages
+- **Room**: Contains clients and processes events
-- **Automatic room lifecycle management**: Rooms are automatically cleaned up when empty
+- **Client**: Maintains connection with automatic buffering
-- **Graceful handling of disconnections**: Automatically manages client connection lifecycles
+- **Event**: Join, leave, or custom message from a client

 ## Installation